i-am-Pony/Encode-X-ETHDenver-BootCamp-Homework-9-to-11-VolcanoCoinNFT/README.md

 Homework day 10
+Review the security notes from Lesson 7, make sure you understand the re entrancy exploit.

 Homework day 11
 1. Add fuction that allows user to mint NFT with 0.01 ETH, or VolcanoCoin (You set price)